GHRik/xBerry-Exercise/README.md

 3. Sensors should not write to the buffer directly through one interface.
 This causes the problem that if, for example, the data type changed, there would be a need to change the sensor code.
 4. The logger should write to the file and not to the standard output.
 5. Not supported in several places of nullpointer occurrence
+6. Sometimes aplication crashing after run all of services.

 <a name="res">.</a>
 ## Results